Portrait Mode On iPhone – How To Make Perfect Portrait Photos

 The minimum distance between the camera and the object are 20cm (8 inches).
 This will result in a beautiful picture with depth effect.
 If you are too close, a note will appear on the screen – Move farther away.
 If you are farther away than 2.5m (8ft) though, the Portrait Mode cannot produce the depth effect with the blurry background anymore.

-Like in every other photo, the light conditions are the key to great pictures with the Dual Camera of the iPhone 7 Plus.
+Like in every other photo, the light conditions are the key to great pictures with the Dual Camera.
 If there isn’t enough light, you will be warned by your iPhone.
+The darker it gets, the worse the photo quality will be.
+You will achieve the best effects with a well-lit surrounding.

 An extremely stunning portrait results from sunlight in the background, while the object is in the shade.
 The camera focuses on the object perfectly in these light conditions, so that the Bokeh comes into full effect.